 With summer over and holiday season on the horizon we want to make sure not to bury our sense of healthy eating under our new fall sweaters.
-While this colder weather cries out for comfort food, we don’t have to allow these seemingly richer guilt pleasures get the best of you.
-Here are our 5 top recipe choices from our new book, The Micronutrient Miracle, that not only cool off your comfort food cravings, but also heat up your ability to slim down this fall.
+While this cooler weather cries out for comfort food, we don’t have to allow these seemingly richer guilty pleasures get the best of you.
+Here are our 5 top recipe choices from our most recent book, The Micronutrient Miracle, that not only cool off your comfort food cravings, but also heat up your ability to slim down this fall.

 - Shrimp in a Pumpkin: What, you haven’t heard of this flavor sensation?
 This Brazilian specialty is guaranteed to impress even the pickiest of dinner party guests.
 It hits the seasonal mark because nothing says comfort food more than stew and there is no vegetable that screams fall more than the pumpkin.
 While the flavors of this South American seafood stew will make you get up and Samba with delight, the weight loss benefits should get you jumping for joy as well.
 The pumpkins high levels of beta-carotene, the precursor to vitamin A, can reduce the size of your fat cells while the omega-3 in the shrimp have been shown to block cortisol output thus reducing the dreaded muffin-top.

 - Buffalo Chicken Chili: In the past fall football games meant finger foods like chicken wings, but as we mature, it is time to class up the tailgate.
 This Buffalo chicken chili (recipe here!) tastes exactly like those Buffalo wings, but no greasy fingers you can make it far in advance to serve for your guests.
 The red pepper giving that chili the heat also heats up your metabolism even while you sit around watching the game.
 And studies show that they work diet double duty by also decreasing your appetite by moderating levels of the “hunger hormone” ghrelin.